BADACSONY, BAZALTBOR WINERY 2010

 In 2010, the building was nominated for Piranesi Award, and was selected as Building Of The Year 2010 in the industrial category on ArchDaily.

 Péter Kis, Bea Molnár, Zoltán Bun, Róbert Erdélyi, Anikó Varga, Zsuzsanna Bogner

-Modelled by: Bea Molnár, Alexandra Kiss
+Physical model by Bea Molnár, Alexandra Kiss

-Visualization by: Bea Molnár
+Visualization by Bea Molnár